Culture, Heritage and Politics BA (Hons)

 - Scottish politics before and after the independence referendum

 - Comparative politics OR Inside US politics

 You will also choose two option modules from across the university's humanities portfolio.

 You will study one core module:

 - Advanced social research methods (politics)

-You will also study one option from your chosen core module subject plus three option modules from the other discipline.
+You will also study two options from your chosen core module subject plus two option modules from the other discipline.

 - People and the natural environment*

 - Challenging liberal democracy: political ideas in a changing world